anira-project/anira/docs/sphinx/custom_backends.rst

     pipe.register_engine("com.example.gain", shared_gain());

-Every instance's ``Pipeline`` holds the object's C engine, so two instances with equal configurations prepare the model once.
+Every instance's ``Pipeline`` holds the object's C engine, so two instances with equal configurations load the model once.
 Keep the ``Pipeline`` for as long as the instance runs: a registration made after every ``Pipeline`` holding the object is gone creates a new C engine, which does not share with handlers of the old one.